crawlem/balloons-inc/docpad/src/partials/hire.html.md

-**_Hire_ my balloon skills.**
-Whatever the event, I can come along to provide your guests with my balloon creations, dazzling them as I go.
+Incredible balloon skills to bring excitement to your party.
+Whatever the occasion, we make dazzling models for your guests.
+Memorable entertainment for any age.